Slaughter on the Mountain Rules and Regulations

 26. Ramrods are not to be used at any time during the battle.

-33. Any Rank over Colonel must be approved by the Overall Commanders prior to the event.
+29. Any Rank above Captain must be approved by the Overall Commanders prior to the event.